-In PDF, mathematical formulas look very good, e.g. when zooming.
+In PDF, mathematical formulas look very good, e.g. when zooming in.
 They are generated as vectored graphics in PDF files.
 However when generating HTML, only raster graphics files are generated (i.e. GIF or PNG or JPEG).
-The SVG scaled vector graphics format would be preferable, as that is currently supported in all modern browsers (including in Qt WebKit used in RiverWare).
+The scaled vector graphics (SVG) format would be preferable, as that is currently supported in all modern browsers (including in Qt WebKit used in RiverWare).

-The RPL Predefined Functions are presented in alphabetical order.
-But a two-page section, "Hypothetical Simulation Overview" appears just before the relevant hypothetical simulation functions.
-(For the purpose of supporting dynamic handling of RPL Predefined Function help content, it may become important to move this descriptive section to a different place within RiverWare documentation).
+A two-page section, "Hypothetical Simulation Overview" appears just before the relevant hypothetical simulation functions.
+(For the purpose of supporting dynamic handling of RPL Predefined Function help content, it may be helpful to move this descriptive section to a different place within RiverWare documentation).